leanprover/fp-lean/functional-programming-lean/src/monad-transformers/reader-io.md

  1. As the program evolves and the monad requires more features, each of the basic operators such as `locally` and `currentConfig` will need to be updated
  2. Wrapping ordinary `IO` actions in `runIO` is noisy and distracts from the flow of the program
- 3. Writing monads by hand is repetitive, and the technique for adding a reader effect to another monad is a design pattern that requires documentation and communication
+ 3. Writing monads instances by hand is repetitive, and the technique for adding a reader effect to another monad is a design pattern that requires documentation and communication overhead

 Using a technique called _monad transformers_, all of these downsides can be addressed.
 A monad transformer takes a monad as an argument and returns a new monad.